 - Evolving the Association’s integrated global strategy expanding international presence and impact.

 In addition to her work at the AHA, Nancy shares her passion for improving the health of individuals in the U.S. and globally as co-chairman of the Health Governors Community and member of the Board of Stewards of the World Economic Forum, vice-chairman of the Truth Initiative, and as a member of the Precision Medicine Council and Board of Directors of the World Economic Forum’s Centre for the Fourth Industrial Revolution, the Coalition to Transform Advanced Care, Research!
 America, the Alliance for a Healthier Generation, the Campaign for Tobacco-Free Kids and the Valentin Fuster-Mount Sinai Foundation for Science, Health & Empowerment.
-She also serves as a member of the Phillips Advisory Board, Verily Project Baseline Advisory Board and Leadership18.
+She also serves as a member of the Philips Advisory Board, Verily Project Baseline Advisory Board and Leadership18.
 She is a past chairman of the board and current board member of the National Health Council.

 Prior to being named CEO, Nancy served as AHA's Chief Operating Officer, managing the Association's mission, science and operations and integrated strategy to achieve its 2010 Impact Goal to reduce coronary heart disease, stroke and risk by 25 percent.
 Notable accomplishments include the creation of AHA’s Go Red for Women movement to advance women’s heart health and a suite of quality improvement programs including Get With The Guidelines.
 She has held multiple leadership positions at the AHA since beginning her career in 1986 leading fundraising in the Michigan Affiliate, serving as the Executive Director in Metro Detroit, as well as Executive Vice President of the former Massachusetts and former New England Affiliates.
 Prior to joining the AHA, Nancy served as Director of Development, Deputy Director of the Endowment Campaign for the Michigan Cancer Foundation, and Special Events Director for Mount Carmel Mercy Hospital in Detroit.